Terrorism insurance - How your business could benefit

 The last few years have seen a shift in the nature of terrorism.
 Attacks by small groups and individuals acting alone are becoming more frequent, making the risk of businesses being impacted by an act of terrorism much greater than previously the case.1 This should concern all businesses as losses due to a terrorist act are generally excluded unless specialist additional cover has been purchased.

-Even polices backed by the Government backed Pool Re, will only cover physical damage, such as replacing shattered windows, leaving you accountable for trading loses that might be incurred as a consequence of terrorist event.2
+Even polices backed by the Government backed Pool Re, will only cover physical damage, such as replacing shattered windows, leaving you accountable for trading loses that might be incurred as a consequence of a terrorist event.2

 The effect of terrorism on business